 Please note that different scoring systems may be used depending on the number of players attending an evaluation.
-For example, while the descriptive categories may be used, evaluators may simply score players as Gold, Silver or Bronze in some cases.
+For example, while the descriptive categories may be used, evaluators may simply score players as Div 1, Div 2 or Div 3 in some cases.

 Station DescriptionStations will be determined by the Technical Directors who will base their decision on the age group and level of the evaluations and total number of players expected to attend the evaluation.
 Stations will largely be different types of small-sided games.
 An opportunity will be provided to the coach of the team the players are being evaluated for to request a particular station.